kedro-org/kedro/docs/source/deployment/databricks/databricks_ide_development_workflow.md

 The `dbx` package is deprecated by Databricks, and dbx workflow documentation is moved to a [new page](./databricks_dbx_workflow.md).
 ```

 This guide demonstrates a workflow for developing a Kedro Project on Databricks using Databricks Asset Bundles.
 You will learn how to develop your project using a local environment, then use `kedro-databricks` and Databricks Asset Bundle to package your code for running pipelines on Databricks.
+To learn more about Databricks Asset Bundles and customization, read [What are Databricks Asset Bundles](https://docs.databricks.com/en/dev-tools/bundles/index.html).

 ## Benefits of local development